AI-driven Prices for Externalities and Sustainability in Production Markets: Introduction

 The fundamental assumptions of price-taking and perfect rationality are challenged in recent years by the emergence of \emph{learning agents}.
 As autonomous agents proliferate, they will be called upon to interact in ever more complex environments, and as such, will play a key part in sustainable production.
 In fact, learning agents have become ubiquitous in socio-economical and socio-ecological systems in recent years (e.g.,~\cite{10.5555/3463952.3464003,zheng2020ai}).
 This has led to the emergence of machina economica~\cite{Parkes267}, an approximate counterpart of homo economicus -- the perfectly rational agent of neoclassical economics -- given computational barriers and the lack of common knowledge.
 For example, with the emergence of machine learning, it has been observed (e.g., see \cite{tardos2019learning}) that enterprises use learning agents as forms of bounded rationality \cite{rubinstein1998modeling}.
-The success of multi-agent deep reinforcement learning has led to a growing interest in modeling machinae economicae agents as \emph{independent} deep reinforcement learning agents, learning from observational data alone without any economic modeling assumptions.
-Our work is one of the first to design a policymaker via deep reinforcement learning in economic environments.
-There is some recent work that has adopted a similar agenda, but on markedly different domains and using different approaches~\cite{pmlr-v97-duetting19a,shen2019automated,cai2018reinforcement,zheng2020ai}.
+These can range from simple no-regret bandit algorithms like in \cite{cai2018reinforcement,nekipelov2015econometrics}, to more complex approaches.
+The success of multi-agent deep reinforcement learning (DRL) has led to a growing interest in modeling machinae economicae agents as \emph{independent} deep reinforcement learning agents, learning from observational data alone without any economic modeling assumptions.
+As an example, in a recent work, \citet{zheng2020ai} use DRL to study taxation policies, but in a simpler domain (they use a synthetic appropriation game -- compared to our real-world fishery model -- and do not consider a concrete market model like our Fisher market).
+Moreover, the resources can not be permanently depleted, thus they do not address the challenge of sustainability and the tragedy of the commons, and they allow for weight sharing during training, while we have completely independent learning agents.
+There is other recent work that has adopted a similar agenda, but in markedly different domains and using different approaches~\cite{pmlr-v97-duetting19a,shen2019automated,cai2018reinforcement,deepmindEcon,vadori2022towards}.
+Our work is one of the first to design a \emph{practical} policymaker via deep reinforcement learning in realistic economic environments.

+Finally, there has been great interest lately in Common-Pool Resource (CPR) appropriation problems as an application domain for Multi-agent Deep Reinforcement Learning (MADRL), e.g.,~\cite{zheng2020ai,NEURIPS2020_ad7ed5d4,DanassisJaamasFisheries}.
+CPR problems offer complex environment dynamics and relate to real-world socio-ecological systems. \citeauthor{10.5555/3463952.3464003} (\citeyear{10.5555/3463952.3464003}) were the first to introduce the realistic fishery model that we employ in this work (see also~\cite{DanassisJaamasFisheries,danassis2022Scalable}).
+We extended the model to deal with multiple resources, harvesters with diverse skill levels, and a realistic Fisher market.